(800) 570-5879

 Follow the HIPAA Security Rule

-All the mitigation steps not specific to MOVEit in the AHA Advisory are contained in a HIPAA Risk Analysis.
-Use the Security Rule Checklist to make sure your risks are identified and addressed.
-And remember your third-party vendors are required to have strong cybersecurity defenses in place, and if they are HIPAA business associates, they should have their own policies conduct their own Risk Analysis.
+A HIPAA Risk Analysis contains all the mitigation steps in the AHA Advisory.
+Use the Security Rule Checklist to identify and address your risks.
+Remember that your third-party vendors must have robust cybersecurity defenses in place.
+If they are HIPAA business associates, they should have their own policies and conduct their own Risk Analysis.